Are you wondering how to add audio to PowerPoint presentations?

 PowerPoint has options within its platform that let you record and add audio to your presentation.

-Here’s how to add voice to PowerPoint using its built-in features.
+Here’s how to add voice to PowerPoint using its built-in features for recording audio.

 Recording an Audio Narration For the Entire Slideshow

 If you prefer to simply record a single audio narration for your entire slideshow, then this is quite simple to do.